Angel on My Shoulder (1946) starring Paul Muni, Claude Rains, Anne Baxter

 The Devil, aka.
 Nick, is played by Claude Rains, another great actor.
 Many people have portrayed the Devil on film, but nobody has done it better than here.
 Claude Rains.
 He portrays the Devil as a sly, manipulative, smooth person … who is only trying to help the gangster.
 And, is fascinating to watch.

 Return to Earth

 The Devil offers the gangster a chance to return to life, to take over the body of a crusading judge who’s collapsed.
-An honest judge, who can’t be bribed, who works to keep children from turning the wrong way.
+He’s an honest judge, who can’t be bribed.
+A man who works to keep children from turning the wrong way.
 A judge running for Governor, which doesn’t suit Nick’s plans at all.
 And so he plans to have the gangster ruin his reputation.

-The gangster, now in the Judge’s body, pursues his goal with evil intent (though often at cross purposes with the Devil).
+Now the gangster, in the Judge’s body, pursues his goal with evil intent (though often at cross purposes with the Devil).
 But everything he does to ruin Judge Parker’s reputation somehow results in making Parker look better.
-Along the way, the gangster falls in love with Barbara Foster (Anne Baxter), the judge’s fiancée, causing him to question his whole outlook on life and eventually rebel against Nick.
-Especially after he and Barbara run off to get married, and he has an interesting discussion with the minister.
+Along the way, the gangster falls in love with Barbara Foster (Anne Baxter), the judge’s fiancée.
+This causes him to question his whole outlook on life and eventually rebel against Nick.
+Especially after he and Barbara run off to get married.
+And then he has an interesting discussion with the minister.

-Nick presents him the opportunity to shoot his own murderer – with the very gun he was murdered with.
+Next, Nick presents him the opportunity to shoot his own murderer.
+With the very gun he was murdered with.
 Instead the gangster confronts the man with the truth.
 Shocked and frightened, Williams backs away and falls out an open window to his death.

 Return to Hell